 Graduate Recruiters are looking for evidence of these, and other skills, in addition to a good degree.

 3. What do graduate recruiters think of Surrey graduates?

-Many recruiters are regular visitors to campus and as such students have a great opportunity to find out first hand about a variety of fascinating careers offered by top graduate employers.
+High profile recruiters are regular visitors to campus providing our students with a great opportunity to find out first-hand about a variety of fascinating careers offered by top graduate employers.